Bryan Reynolds Player Props: Pirates vs. Giants

 - Reynolds leads Pittsburgh with a slugging percentage of .503, fueled by 26 extra-base hits.

-- In 74.5% of his 51 games this season, Reynolds has picked up at least one hit.
-He's also had 13 multi-hit games.

-- He has hit a home run in six games this season (11.8%), leaving the park in 3.2% of his chances at the plate.
+- Looking at the 51 games he has played this season, he's went deep in six of them (11.8%), and in 3.2% of his trips to the dish.

-- Reynolds has an RBI in 19 of 51 games this season, with multiple RBI in six of them.
+- Reynolds has had an RBI in 19 games this year (37.3%), including six multi-RBI outings (11.8%).
 He has also driven in three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.